bartificer/programming-by-stealth/docs/pbs30.md

 Not only does JavaScript not provide you with a mechanism for object comparison, there is not even an agreed standard approach to this problem.
 The closest we can come to any kind of _right way_ of doing this is to follow some community conventions.

-Basically, what many people choose to do in JavaScript is to follow Java’s comparison rules (Java does not rely on conventions, there is a formally defined correct way of making Java objects comparable).
+Basically, what many people choose to do in JavaScript is to follow Java’s comparison rules (Java does not rely on conventions.
+There is a formally defined correct way of making Java objects comparable).
 That is to say, many JavaScript programmers choose to add two comparison functions to each of their prototypes – `.equals()`, and `.compareTo()`.

 The first of these, `.equals()` should take one argument, return `true` if that argument is a reference to an object that should be considered to have the same value as the object the function was called on, and return `false` in all other situations.